 The principal composer of songs of the war was Fernando Sor, who has six known songs of this kind to his credit, all of them discussed in this book.
 The book gives full and often previously unexplored details about the circumstances in which he and others wrote and composed these songs.

-I hope very much that you may wish to be a subscriber.
 I think that you will find the book interesting and with new information if you are interested in the Peninsular War, or the Guerra de la Independencia, or Fernando Sor, or the nature of propaganda, or indeed the whole political and propagandistic state of Spain at that time.
-The book has been awaited for quite a while, and if you are a subscriber you will receive one of the first copies.
+The book has been awaited for quite a while.